 You can also select if you would like the Nearby luminaires control icon to be visible in the app Luminaires tab.
 Disabling the Display Nearby Luminaires will hide the Nearby luminaires control icon for all users in the network.

 The network mode and network frequencies can only be configured when creating a network for the first time and cannot be changed after a network has been taken into use.
-The default mode is Balanced and should be suitable for most networks.
+The default mode is Better Performance and should be suitable for most networks.
 If your network contains a very large number of luminaires (100+) and they are placed physically near to each other, then Better Performance option can be used, regardless of the network type (Classic or Evolution).
 See the Change network section for instructions how to create a new network.

 Network frequencies are always chosen in pairs.
 Communication is always made on both frequencies for redundancy in the event of interference in the mesh network caused by an external source.

 Once your network set-up is complete, select Done to finish.